Niall Garbh O'Donnell: Siege of Donegal

 Niall captured Donegal on 31 July, which enabled the loyalists to attack nearby Ballyshannon.
 In particular he captured the Franciscan priory—Donegal Abbey—which housed a confederate munition store consisting of "a great chamber full of calivers and muskets, a loft full of pikes, and three of powder, containing by estimation two hundred barrels".
-His hold over Donegal virtually prevented Hugh Roe from entering Tyrconnell, and a subsequent month-long siege ensued.
+His hold over Donegal virtually prevented Hugh Roe from entering Tyrconnell, and a month-long siege ensued.
 It came to a head on 19 September when a gunpowder explosion in the store caused a raging fire in the abbey.
 Hugh Roe hurriedly ordered his men to attack, leading to a chaotic engagement amidst the burning abbey.
 It appeared that Niall would be defeated, but the loyalist forces held out until reinforcements from Docwra arrived, forcing Hugh Roe to retreat.
-Many of Niall's troops were killed during the battle, including his younger brother Conn Oge.
+Many of Niall's troops were killed during the battle; his younger brother Conn Oge was fatally injured.
 Niall later retreated to Magherabeg Friary.

-Around this time, Docwra received "many informations against" Niall, but confessed that Niall that "behaved himself deservingly," and "had many of his men slain at the siege of Kinsale, and amongst the rest a brother of his own".
+Around this time, Docwra received "many informations against" Niall, but confessed that Niall that "behaved himself deservingly," and "had many of his men slain at the siege of Kinsale, and among the rest a brother of his own".
 Niall was so unsettled by the siege that, with Docwra's permission, he began negotiating with Hugh Roe.
 He requested to be made tanist of Tyrconnell, to reunite with Nuala, and to "have the present lordship of all the country between Bearnas Mór and Inishowen".
 However, Niall's conditions (which stated "that [Hugh Roe] and [Niall] should be bound and sworn never to come in sight of one another") were so numerous that Hugh Roe discarded negotiations.